yazz/VisualJS/README.md

 ### Why Should You Care About Coils?
-Either:
+Clojure on Coils may be for you if:

-1. You want to build a single page webapp on top of a database
+1. You want to build a single page webapp fast
-2. You believe that Clojure/Clojurescript is the future
+2. You believe that Clojure/Clojurescript is cool
-3. You want to get something up and running fast!
+3. You still beleive that relational databases are the right way to model data

 ### What Problem Does It Solve?
 When building an SPA on top of a database there are many considerations: